huang0251/CPFG_model/README.md

 # A Controllable Perceptual Feature Generative Model for Melody Harmonization via Conditional Variational Autoencoder

-This is a neural network model for chord inference\melody harmonization\chord progression generation, with controllable params of music perception ( musical tension ).
+This is the dataset repository for the paper: https://doi.org/10.48550/arXiv.2511.14600.
+The work contains a neural network model for chord inference\melody harmonization\chord progression generation, with controllable params of music perception ( musical tension ).
 The methodology is based on Spiral Array Theory by Chew.

 ## Modules in this project